PPML/tabby2/inst/md/custom-interventions.md

-Custom Intervention Scenarios
-===

-Custom interventions allow users to simulate elevated screening rate scenarios on specific subpopulations within the model.
+Targeted LTBI Testing and Treatment allows users to simulate the outcomes of elevated screening of specific populations in the model.

-Subpopulations can be specified by their age groups, nativity status, and their risk group.
-Risk groups can be chosen from a list of prespecified risk groups or defined by the user in terms of LTBI progression risk and mortality risk relative to the total population.
+These populations are specified by their age, nativity status, and risk group as defined by relative rates of LTBI progression and LTBI incidence.